evanrinehart/time-bandit-clone-blog/entries/0-pong.md

 dozen different blanking and reset signals happening in addition to the video sync counters, but the distinction isn't important for this post.
 Also whenever I said AND gate, it's really a NAND gate.
-NAND gates are simpler circuits than AND and so many digital circuits do everything backwards by convention.
+NAND gates are simpler circuits than AND so many digital circuits do everything backwards by convention.
 Also the horizontal speed control counter is being triggered by the hit sound window instead of by HIT directly.)